 Think about the place you’ll be going to for your scavenger hunt and what you might find there.
 Make a note of the different colours you see.

 What about your other senses?
 Think about the different textures, smells and sounds you could discover.
 Could you seek out a prickly pine needle, a sweet-smelling honeysuckle or a honking goose?
 Take a bucket or empty egg box and collect a stash of leaves, shells, fossils, feathers and sticks.
-Or maybe you could hunt for signs of animals instead (it's no. 34 of our '50 things')?
+Or maybe you could hunt for signs of animals instead.
 Can you find a slug trail, a deer track, or a bird’s nest?

 There’s no limit to your scavenger hunt in the great outdoors.
 Just make sure you're gentle and leave behind anything that nature might miss.

 What kind of scavenger are you?